Freight Shipping from Charlotte to Tacoma

 How much does it cost to ship freight from Charlotte to Tacoma?

-Full truckload (FTL) rates from Charlotte, NC to Tacoma, WA currently range from $6,383-$7,868 for a standard dry van load over the 2,969-mile route.
+Full truckload (FTL) rates from Charlotte, NC to Tacoma, WA currently range $6,383-$7,868 (roughly $2.17-$2.65 per mile over 2,969 miles).
 LTL shipments typically cost $1,833-$2,924 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Charlotte to Tacoma?